 1. Key Monastery – The Iconic Tibetan Monastery

 Key Monastery is situated at an elevation of 4,166 meters where it stands as the major Buddhist monastery in Spiti Valley.
 The temple emerges as a mystical stone structure with multiple levels that gains enhanced charm because of its snow-covered appearance in March.
 Spiritual Buddhism monks visit this site to worship their faith and line its walls with ancient murals together with thangkas and religious manuscripts.
-Visitors who reach the top of this viewpoint can see the entire valley from above because the Spiti River forms a beautiful path through it.
+Visitors who reach at the top of this viewpoint can see the entire Spiti Valley winter look from above because the Spiti River forms a beautiful path through it with the white snow in the month of March.
 Visitors must include this peaceful spot as a destination because of its tranquil surroundings and calming atmosphere along with prayer rituals.
 Travelers can exclusively observe monks performing meditation rituals as part of their spiritual ceremonies in the cold winter months during March in this sacred location.

 2. Kaza – The Heart of Spiti